PLP-WebTechnologies/feb-2025-css3-transitions-animations-js-functions-kelli759/README.md

+## WEEK7 AND WEEK8 HAVE THE SAME ASSIGNMENT REPO SO I SENT THE SAME URL

 # CSS3 Transitions, Animations, and Advanced JavaScript Functions

 ## Objectives

-Create smooth CSS transitions and animations.
+Create smooth CSS transitions and animations
 Use JavaScript functions for dynamic behavior.
 Implement local storage for data persistence.